 This June, a sergeant with the Houston Police Department retrieved a flyer from her windshield before entering her car.
 Almost instantly, she felt light-headed and was rushed to a local hospital for presumed accidental exposure to fentanyl.
 During the past two years, fentanyl gained notoriety as the drug that killed pop icon Prince and now shows up in cases throughout the United States.
-Accidental exposure to this strong substance is now a real danger for first responders, healthcare workers, crime investigators, hazardous materials response teams, as well as the general public.
-Simply put, fentanyl is helping to fuel the opioid epidemic with devastating consequences and no signs of slowing down.
+Accidental exposure to this strong substance is now a real danger for first responders, healthcare workers, crime investigators, and hazardous materials response teams, as well as, the general public.
+Simply put, fentanyl is helping to fuel the opioid epidemic with devastating consequences and shows no signs of slowing down.

 Fentanyl is a highly addictive synthetic opioid 50 to 100 times more potent than morphine and 50 times more potent than many forms of heroin.
 There are two forms of fentanyl:

 The most powerful opioid in medicine and a Schedule II narcotic under the Controlled Substances Act, for its high potential for abuse that can result in severe psychological or physical dependence.
 It is prescribed by physicians to treat severe and chronic pain and to offer palliative, end-of-life care.